Contents

 The TVU Agent is a lightweight software module used across all TVU SaaS products, including MediaHub and MediaMesh.
 TVU Agent is further explained in “TVU Agent installation.”

-Click the TVU Agent icon, then green TVU Agent to open TVU Home.
+Click the Box Pool icon, then the green Find out more in TVU Home to open TVU Home.

 Agent Box Pool management